Due to the overwhelming number of comments I don't think I'll be able to reply everyone.I do not tolerate fat-shaming.

 But what I was trying to show is that there is no wrong way to be fat.

-You can be born into a fat family, like Chryssa and Belle.
-You can be thin and grow up to gain weight like Monica, just as some kids start out fat and lose it with age.
-You can be athletic and still be fat, like Gwen.
-You can gain it because of a diet, too- Like Rilu.
+You can be born fat and stay that way.
+You can be thin and grow up to gain weight, just as some kids start out fat and lose it with age and puberty.
+You can be athletic and fat.
+You can gain it because of a diet, too.
 And all of those are okay

-.
-I know diet is a very controversial and sensitive topic which is why it's easy to hone in on that issue, and truth be told we DON'T really understand the way our body and diets work yet, because our society as a whole is very skewed in bias favor of losing weight.
+I know diet is a very controversial and sensitive topic which is why it's easy to hone in on that issue.
+Our society as a whole is very skewed in bias favor of losing weight at any cost.
 Anyone has every right to be upset by that immediate association of "bad health."